-The Issuer's compliance division has an independent position within the Issuer's organisational chart.
-The compliance division's function is to assist in managing compliance risk on a consolidated basis.
+The Compliance division has an independent position within the Issuer's organisational structure.
+The Compliance division's function is to assist in managing compliance risk on a consolidated basis.
 Compliance risk can be defined as the risk of legal or regulatory sanctions, financial loss, or damage to the Issuer's reputation in the event of failure to comply with applicable laws, regulations, and codes of conduct and standards of good practice.
-Compliance, in co-operation with internal audit, performs a special fit and properness test by virtue of gathering information via questionnaires and assessments to management and key employees.
+The Compliance division, in cooperation with Group Internal Audit, performs a special fit and proper test by gathering information via questionnaires and examinations to management and key employees.

-INTERNAL AUDIT
+GROUP INTERNAL AUDIT

-Group Internal Audit is responsible for the Issuer's internal auditing in accordance with the Act on Financial Undertakings.
+Group Internal Audit is responsible for the Issuer's internal audits in accordance with the Act on Financial Undertakings.
 The role of Group Internal Audit is to provide the Issuer with independent and objective assurance and consulting services designed to add value and improve the Issuer's operations.
 Group Internal Audit assists the Issuer in evaluating and improving the effectiveness of its risk management, controls and governance processes.
-The Chief Audit Executive is appointed by the Board of Directors and has an independent position within the Issuer's organisational chart.
+The Chief Audit Executive is appointed by the Board of Directors and reports directly to the Board of Directors.